Freshwater, New South Wales: Schools

 Freshwater is home to 2 primary education schools.
 Harbord Public School caters for students from years K-6 was established in 1912 and St John the Baptist Catholic School.

 In neighbouring suburb Curl Curl, Freshwater Senior Campus which is part of Northern Beaches Secondary College, caters for year 11 and 12 students.

 Landmarks

 Freshwater Beach is between Curl Curl and Queenscliff and lies on the Manly to Curl Curl Beach walk.

-The Harbord Beach Hotel, which opened in 1928, is 200 metres from the beach and is known to locals as the "Harbord Hilton", due to its previous state of disrepair prior to renovations.
-Harbord Diggers, an RSL club, used to have bowling greens and views of the ocean, although recently was re-developed by the Mounties Group into a largely expensive over 55s seniors living complex with an RSL club underneath with limited views.
+The Harbord Beach Hotel, which opened in 1928, is 200 m from the beach and is known to locals as the "Harbord Hilton", due to its previous state of disrepair prior to renovations.
+Harbord Diggers, an RSL club, used to have bowling greens and views of the ocean, although recently was re-developed by the Mounties Group into a largely expensive over-55s seniors living complex with an RSL club underneath with limited views.